RegionHalland/styleguide-docs/source/docs/tabs.blade.md

 description: "A filter component for showing and hiding content"
 ---

-# Tabs
+## Filtering Tabs

-Tabs are used to filter content.
+Filtering tabs are used to filter content.
 Add the modifier --active to indicate which content is currently being filtered.

 <div class="bg-grey-lightest p-6 rounded my-2">